Hot! The Best Resorts for Off-Piste Skiing – Beginners

 Lots of nibbly bits to practice on.
 Great instructors, too

 There’s plenty of variety, too.
 Yes, there are hard-core descents aplenty.
 But you’ll also find plenty of short nibbly bits between the pistes, as well as mid-sized bowls to progress to after that.
 Generally, it’s a less intimidating environment than in Val d’Isere – and the resort does its bit to encourage the freeriding spirit with its “Naturides”.
 These are ungroomed ex-pistes which are waymarked and, crucially, protected against avalanches.
-They get skied out more quickly than other off-piste routes, but if you’re quick you can ski powder on the them without a guide or avalanche safety equipment.
+They get skied out more quickly than other off-piste routes.

 Hochfugen ski resort near Mayrhofen Zillertal | Welove2sk